FatmirGjergji/Portfolio/README.md

 Student: Major in BS Mathematics
 <span style="display:inline-block; padding-left:65px;">Minor in Data Science</span>

-I am a Mathematics student at the University of the Incarnate Word with a strong interest in data science, statistics, machine learning, and software development.
-I enjoy working on projects that combine mathematical thinking with real-world data and technology.
+I am a Mathematics student at the University of the Incarnate Word with a strong interest in data science, statistics, machine learning, and game development.
+I enjoy building projects that combine mathematical thinking, real-world data, and interactive software.

+I have experience working with Python, statistics, machine learning, and the Unity game engine.
+One of my major personal projects is **Illyrion**, a 2D mobile space game that I developed in Unity.
+In this project, I worked on gameplay mechanics, UI systems, tutorial design, mobile controls, scoring, ads, and cross-device balancing.

 ---